ISSE0116/Imagenet-1k_finetuned_311classes/README.md

 # Explain sample script
 - ***train.py***
- You have to pecify the number of batches, learning rate, number of epochs, and cuda number as arguments when executing this script.
+ You have to specify the number of batches, learning rate, number of epochs, and cuda number as arguments when executing this script.
 ```
 python3 train.py 450 0.001 100 0
 ```